 Though considered a rare disease, multiple myeloma is the second-most common type of blood cancer and is diagnosed in about 32,000 people a year in the U.S. While its origins are still unknown, the disease affects plasma cells, a specific type of white blood cell.

 Many patients battling multiple myeloma also suffer concerning complications, several of which can contribute to impaired kidney function.
 Up to 85% of myeloma patients experience this malfunction, which often is caused by the disease itself.

-“The myeloma cells produce incomplete antibodies, also called light chains,” says Jens Hillengass, MD, Chief of Myeloma at Roswell Park Comprehensive Cancer Center.
+“The myeloma cells produce incomplete antibodies, also called light chains,” says Jens Hillengass, MD, PhD, Chief of Myeloma at Roswell Park Comprehensive Cancer Center.
 “These abnormal proteins, excreted through the kidneys, can cause damage to the kidney tissue with blockage, inflammation and fibrosis.
 In rare cases, the proteins are deposited as so-called amyloid fibrils, which are harmful protein fragments, leading to a condition known as amyloidosis.”